edmunds/shadowreader/docs/setup.md

 This document describes how to set up Shadow Reader for replaying past access logs.

+This doc assumes you have Python 3.6 installed.

 ```
 git clone https://github.com/edmunds/shadowreader.git
 cd shadowreader/shadowreader